Scrappyz/Ctemplate/README.md

   <img src="docs/resources/images/variables_json.png" width="700" />
 </p>

 The `variables.json` will have these keys and values.
 With these settings, ctemplate will look for variables with the prefix and suffix of `!` (E.g: `!project!`) in the listed paths in `searchPaths`.
 To add a variable, place in a valid variable inside (in this case `project`) inside a file or filename then surround it with the prefix and suffix.
-I have already configured the `python` template to these settings by changing the `project` directory name to `!project!` or changing the `test/test_main.py` name to `test/test_!project!.py`.

 <br>